 University Laboratory Safety Award

-The ASU Laboratory Safety Committee, in partnership with Knowledge Enterprise and Environmental Health and Safety, is calling for applicants to enter the annual Laboratory Safety Innovation Award competition.
-The competition recognizes innovative implementation of a research safety program and acknowledges outstanding involvement of a principal investigator and support of senior administrators who demonstrate the shared commitment to the safe and responsible conduct of research in a laboratory setting.
+The University Laboratory Safety Committee (ULSC), in partnership with Knowledge Enterprise and ASU Environmental Health and Safety, is calling for applications for the 2023 Laboratory Safety Innovation Award competition.
+The competition recognizes innovative implementation of a research or teaching safety program and acknowledges outstanding effort of a principal investigators, staff or students who demonstrate the shared commitment to the safe and responsible conduct of research in a laboratory or academic setting at ASU.

-Submit a letter of interest that describes an innovative safety plan that will be implemented in your program or process, including details on how this plan will be implemented and internally evaluated.
-A detailed description of the plan’s efficacy or program is highly desirable.
-Include details on how your innovative safety program or process could be shared with other ASU community members to the institutional safety culture.
+- Each applicant will complete a proposal that includes an innovative safety plan that has been or will be implemented in their program or process.
+This safety plan will be reviewed by the award committee.
+The proposal should include enough details on how this plan will be implemented and evaluated in a one-page summary.
+Include details on how your innovative safety program or process could be shared with other ASU community members to improve their safety.

 The applicant/lab must: